Structured HIIT protocols for weight loss with realistic recovery

 Medical Disclaimer

 This article is for informational purposes only and does not constitute medical advice.
-Consult a healthcare professional before beginning HIIT, particularly if you have cardiovascular conditions, joint injuries, or metabolic health concerns.
+Consult a healthcare professional before beginning HIIT, particularly if you have cardiovascular conditions, joint injuries, metabolic health concerns, or symptoms that make vigorous exercise unsafe.

 Wewege M, van den Berg R, Ward RE, Keech A Authors of the 2017 Obesity Reviews systematic review of HIIT vs MICT for body composition